Eaponte24/CV-Gen/README.md

 ## Roadmap

 - User registration and login functionality
-- Generated resume with preview and editing capabilities
+- Generated résumé with preview and editing capabilities
-- Regenerate cover letters and resumes with initial input
+- Regenerate cover letters and résumés with initial input
-- Store and recall previously generated cover letters and resumes
+- Store and recall previously generated cover letters and résumés
 - Download files as a .pdf, .doc and .txt
-- Monetization via Ads and/or subscribtion model with fair pricing
+- Monetization via ads and/or subscription model with fair pricing

 ## Usage